friends-of-presta/security-advisories/_posts/2023-05-11-possearchproducts.md

 The exploit can be used even if the module is not activated.

-**WARNING** : This exploit is actively used to deploy webskimmer to massively stole credit cards.
+**WARNING** : This exploit is actively used to deploy webskimmer to massively steal credit cards.

 ## CVSS base metrics